EventStore/documentation/docs/server/5.0.9/server/scavenge/README.md

 Each node in a cluster has its own independent database.
 As such, when you run a scavenge, you need to issue a scavenge request to each node.
 :::

+## Scavenge progress

+As all other things in EventStoreDB, the scavenge process emit events that contain the history of scavenging.
+Each scavenge operation will generate a new stream and the stream will contain events related to that operation.

+Refer to the `$scavenges` [stream documentation](../streams/system-streams.md#scavenges) to learn how you can use it to observe the scavenging operation progress and status.

 ## How often to scavenge

 This depends on the following: